Britain hopes Hong Kong makes more progress towards democracy

-LONDON Britain hopes that Hong Kong will make more progress towards democracy, Foreign Secretary Boris Johnson said on Thursday in a statement marking 20 years of Chinese rule.
+LONDON (Reuters) - Britain hopes that Hong Kong will make more progress towards democracy, Foreign Secretary Boris Johnson said on Thursday in a statement marking 20 years of Chinese rule.

 Britain returned Hong Kong to Chinese rule on July 1, 1997, under a "one country, two systems" formula which guarantees wide-ranging freedoms and judicial independence unseen in mainland China.